dijsilva/dijsilva/README.md

 # Hi there!

-I am a computer science student at the Federal Institute of Brasilia.
-I love technology and study subjects related to web development and data science.
+I'm a systems analyst at Stefanini IT and a student in the Systems for Internet course at the Federal Institute of Brasilia.
+I like technology and how it makes my life and everyone else's easier.
+Most of the time, i'm studying subjects about web development and data science.

 <details>
   <summary>:zap: Languages Used</summary>